 6 Days Around Iceland

 Book this 6 Day guided trip to discover Iceland’s rich variety of natural wonders between the capital Reykjavík and the ‘Capital of the North’ Akureyri.
 Along the way, your expert guide will introduce you to some of the country's highlights including the Golden Circle, South Coast, Jökulsárlón Glacier Lagoon and the Mývatn Region.

 ✓ Golden Circle ✓ East fjords ✓ North Iceland ✓ Akureyri ✓ Jökulsárlón ✓ Vatnajökull ✓ Mývatn ✓ Skógafoss ✓ Seljalandsfoss ✓ Geysir ✓ Gullfoss ✓ Dettifoss ✓ Ásbyrgi ✓ Húsavík

 Are you ready for the adventure?

 This is the perfect tour for those who want to discover Iceland’s rich variety of natural wonders in-between the capital Reykjavík and the ‘Capital in the North’ Akureyri.
 This 6-Day tour takes you to the must see Golden Circle route with all its amazing sites.
 You will stop at the unbeatable Gullfoss Waterfall, the Geysir Geothermal Area and of course the UNESCO World Heritage Site, Thingvellir National Park.
 Next you will be heading to the much talked about South Coast, where you will explore the unique Black Sand Beach Reynisfjara and Jökulsárlón Glacier Lagoon.

 While you enjoy this versatile tour, you will be able to book extra tours and activities along the way to make your experience even more special.
-Snorkeling in Silfra, Horse Riding, Glacier Hiking, exploring Ice Caves, etc. to name only a few.
+Horseback Riding, a Boat Ride or exploring Ice Caves to name only a few.

 Day 1 – The Golden Circle